Animals

 Amphibians are cold-blooded (animals that cannot regulate their temperature), aquatic (water-living) young, and vertebrate (has a spine) animals.
 Unlike reptiles, they do not have scales.
 They often have a terrestrial (land-living) adult stage but need to be near water throughout their life.

-The Blue Poison Dart Frog, also known as the Azureus Dart Frog or Dyeing Dart Frog, showcases a variety of blue shades, often with different amounts of black spots covering their bodies.
-The blue can range from a very dark, deep blue to a light, sky blue in some individuals.
-Many people believed that these brightly colored frogs were used by natives to create dye for fabrics, which is how they earned the name Dyeing Dart Frogs.
-Their vibrant colors not only make them beautiful but also serve as a warning to predators about their toxicity!
+The Blue Poison Dart Frog, or Azureus Dart Frog, displays various shades of blue, often having black spots.
+Their coloration can range from deep blue to light sky blue.
+Many settlers believe these vibrant frogs were used by natives to create dye for fabrics, earning them the name Dyeing Dart Frogs.
+Their bright colors not only make them striking, but also serve as a warning to predators about their toxicity!

 Birds